kadaver28/euler/readme.txt

-This should describe the Euler Project
+This should describe the Euler Project!